Citi is an advertising partner.

 What is a balance transfer?

-Balance transfer is a term used to describe the act of transferring balances from one credit card to another.
-Consumers typically transfer balances in order to take advantage of credit card offers that extend a 0 percent APR for a limited period of time.
+A balance transfer is the act of moving debt from one credit card to another.
+Consumers typically transfer balances from one card to another to take advantage of a promotional card offer that extends a 0 percent APR for a limited period of time.

 Is a balance transfer a good idea?